isomerpages/moe-manjusrisec/_compassionate-leaders/Character Education/Sexuality Education.md

 **Information for Parents**

 <p style="text-align: justify;">10.
-Parents may opt their children out of the Sexuality Education lessons, <i>eTeens</i> and/or supplementary sexuality education programmes by MOE-approved external providers.</p>
+Parents may opt their children out of the Sexuality Education lessons, *eTeens* and/or supplementary sexuality education programmes by MOE-approved external providers.

-<p style="text-align: justify;">11.
-Parents who wish to opt their children out of the <b>Sexuality Education lessons</b> need to complete an opt-out form.
-This form will be distributed to parents at the start of the year and is also downloadable <a href="/files/Annex%20A_SEd_Opt%20Out%20Form.pdf" target="_blank">here</a>.
-The completed form is to be submitted by 25/01/2022.</p>
+11\.
+Parents who wish to opt their children out of the **Sexuality Education lessons** need to complete an opt-out form.
+This form will be distributed to parents at the start of the year and is also downloadable [here](https://manjusrisec.moe.edu.sg/qql/slot/u165/docs/pdf/sexuality_education/MJR%20MOE%20Sexuality%20Education%20Annex%20A.pdf).
+The completed form is to be submitted by 03/02/2023.

-<p style="text-align: justify;">12.
-Parents who wish to opt their children out of the <b><i>eTeens</i> programme</b> need to complete an opt-out form.
-This form will be distributed to parents at the start of the year and is also downloadable <a href="/files/Annex%20B_ETeens_Opt%20Out%20Form.pdf" target="_blank">here</a>.
-The completed form is to be submitted by 25/01/2022.</p>
+12\.
+Parents who wish to opt their children out of the **_eTeens_** **programme** need to complete an opt-out form.
+This form will be distributed to parents at the start of the year and is also downloadable [here](https://manjusrisec.moe.edu.sg/qql/slot/u165/docs/pdf/sexuality_education/MJR%20MOE%20Sexuality%20Education%20Annex%20B.pdf).
+The completed form is to be submitted by 03/02/2023.

-<p style="text-align: justify;">13.
-Parents can contact the school at 6842 4558 or email us at manjusri_ss@moe.edu.sg for discussion or to seek clarification about the school’s sexuality education programme.</p>
+13. Parents can contact the school at 6842 4558 or email us at manjusri_ss@moe.edu.sg for discussion or to seek clarification about the school’s Sexuality Education programme.</p>

-<p style="text-align: justify;">14.
-Parents, who wish to attend the school sexuality education programmes, should contact the school to make the necessary arrangements.</p>